AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 <a id="tocShybridclient"></a>
 <a id="tocshybridclient"></a>

-Object used for Hybrid Clients.
+Object used for hybrid clients

 #### Properties